 The film is also viewed at the FlyOver Las Vegas flight ride in the heart of the Las Vegas strip, which is home to ‘The Real Wild West’ highlighting spots like the Grand Canyon, Zion National Park and Wyoming’s multicoloured Grand Prismatic spring.
 There’s a third FlyOver location in Vancouver, Canada with another planned in Toronto.

-The full FlyOver Iceland experience lasts about 30 minutes, and is the perfect activity to include on a quick Iceland stopover or when the weather isn’t cooperating, since it’s entirely indoors.
+The full FlyOver Iceland experience lasts about 30 minutes, and is the perfect activity to include on a quick Iceland stopover or during winter in Reykjavik since it’s entirely indoors.

 Book the FlyOver Iceland experience:

 Globe Guide experienced FlyOver Iceland in collaboration with Pursuit.

 - A dream day at the Sky Lagoon in Iceland

 - 10 incredible things to do during winter in Iceland